aixigo/PREvant/docs/companions.md

 environment variable.
 If you overwrite any configuration the companion will be turned into an instance (as PREvant did before).

-Following configuration block depicts that an image `registry.example.com/user/bootstrap-helm-chart:lastet` is based on a [Helm chart][helm-chart] that generates an OpenID provider for your application with [Keycloak][keycloak].
-Additionally, it is possible to passed additional arguments to the container than can be templated with [Handlebars][handlebars].
+The following configuration block depicts that an image `registry.example.com/user/bootstrap-helm-chart:lastet` is based on a [Helm chart][helm-chart] that generates an OpenID provider for your application with [Keycloak][keycloak].
+Additionally, it is possible to pass additional arguments to the container than can be templated with [Handlebars][handlebars].

 ```toml
 [[companions.bootstrapping.containers]]